benseven/edi.bike/site/articles/2025-08-31-looking-ahead-to-tro-sub-4th-september/index.md

 The meeting itself can be [watched back here](https://edinburgh.public-i.tv/core/portal/webcast_interactive/1009303) or you can read [our transcript](https://docs.google.com/document/d/1MgTxWouHu5IF7HuXoAoxHj9WQZYfgSPTziqI7Z15_TQ/edit?tab=t.0) of the proceedings.

+---

+### ✍🏽 An Open Letter

 This continued overreach and kicking of the proverbial can down the road lead to ourselves and [Spokes](http://spokes.org.uk) penning an [Open Letter to the TRO Sub and TEC Conveners](https://edi.bike/files/2025/publications/Open-Letter-RE-TRO-Sub-Committee-and-the-East-Areas-ETRO.pdf) - as well as copying in many Councillors, executives and Council Officers - calling for greater scrutiny on the remit and actions of the TRO Sub-Committee, who to our eyes are subverting the process and intentions of the Transport Committee and the council's City Mobility Plan, threatening vital protected cycle infrastructure used by residents and visitors to move safely through the East of the city.

+The letter was co-signed by sixteen active travel organisations from across the city, underscoring the seriousness of what's at stake here if the TRO Sub is allowed to continue as a 'mini-TEC', undermining policy and the outcomes of what have been really positive changes for those walking, wheeling and cycling.

+---

 ### 🔁 Back once again